PAhlback/RestaurantBookingSystem/README.md

 ## Endpoint documentation
 All categories (controllers) include, but are not limited to, the following endpoints:
 - Get All
-- Get One By Id.
-Id sent through route parameter.
+- Get One By Id (Id is sent through route parameter)
 - Post
 - Put
 - Delete